-- 1. Converse in the target language using common vocabulary, phrases, and topics, such as discussing hobbies, school, professions, family structures, and daily routine (BL3, PO3) - 2.
-Respond in complete sentences in French in present tense, futur proche tense, and imperative tense (BL3, PO3) - 3.
-Express oneself in written and spoken French at the beginner level.
+- 1. Converse in the target language using common vocabulary, phrases, and topics, such as discussing hobbies, school, professions, family structures, as well as describing homes, businesses, and neighborhoods.
+(BL3, PO3) - 2.
+Respond in complete sentences in French in present tense, futur proche, and passé composé.
+(BL3, PO3) - 3.
+Express oneself in written and spoken French at the Intermediate level.
 (BL3, PO3) - 4.
 Use essential grammatical structures.
 (BL3, PO3)